But how do you do it?

 The biggest obstacle I encountered was making the checkout process quick and painless.
 Who has time at the end of the day to stand around and write down who is taking which book home?
 Certainly not me!
 The second obstacle was to make sure the read aloud process at home was positive and productive, see my story about Cherise in our discussion of Chapter 2.

-Here is my easy peasy method for making the book checkout process in preschool or kindergarten quick and painless.
+Here is my easy peasy teaching hack for making the book checkout process in preschool or kindergarten quick and painless.

 5 Steps for Creating an Easy Book Checkout System in Your Classroom